 Giving isn’t the only indicator that an individual is philanthropically minded.
 With prospect research, you can identify other types of nonprofit involvement, such as advocacy work, volunteerism, and board membership.

 While knowing the basics, such as a donor’s preferred name, gender, and marital status, can help when you send out donation appeals, prospect research can also help you learn more about the hobbies and interests of your prospects.
-Much of this information can be collected online, such as through social media, and can help you identify ideal prospects.
+Much of this information can be collected online or through data appending services and can help you identify ideal prospects.

 Wealth indicators represent an individual’s ability to give to your organization.
 These include: